SimpleSamples/docs/docs/framework/wpf/data/data-binding-overview.md

 ms.author: dotnetcontent
 manager: "wpickett"
 ---
-# Data Binding Overview
-[!INCLUDE[TLA#tla_winclient](../../../../includes/tlasharptla-winclient-md.md)] data binding provides a simple and consistent way for applications to present and interact with data.
+a# Data Binding Overview [!INCLUDE[TLA#tla_winclient](../../../../includes/tlasharptla-winclient-md.md)] data binding provides a simple and consistent way for applications to present and interact with data.
 Elements can be bound to data from a variety of data sources in the form of [!INCLUDE[TLA#tla_clr](../../../../includes/tlasharptla-clr-md.md)] objects and [!INCLUDE[TLA#tla_xml](../../../../includes/tlasharptla-xml-md.md)]. <xref:System.Windows.Controls.ContentControl>s such as <xref:System.Windows.Controls.Button> and <xref:System.Windows.Controls.ItemsControl>s such as <xref:System.Windows.Controls.ListBox> and <xref:System.Windows.Controls.ListView> have built-in functionality to enable flexible styling of single data items or collections of data items.
-Sort, filter, and group views can be generated on top of the data.
+Sorting, filtering and grouping of views can be generated on top of the data.

  The data binding functionality in [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] has several advantages over traditional models, including a broad range of properties that inherently support data binding, flexible [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] representation of data, and clean separation of business logic from [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)].

- This topic first discusses concepts fundamental to [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] data binding and then goes into the usage of the <xref:System.Windows.Data.Binding> class and other features of data binding.
+ This topic first discusses concepts fundamental to [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] data binding and then explains the use of the <xref:System.Windows.Data.Binding> class and other features of data binding.

 <a name="what_is_data_binding"></a>
-## What Is Data Binding?
+## Data Binding
- Data binding is the process that establishes a connection between the application [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] and business logic.
-If the binding has the correct settings and the data provides the proper notifications, then, when the data changes its value, the elements that are bound to the data reflect changes automatically.
+m Data binding is the process that establishes a connection between the application [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] and business logic.
+If the binding has the correct settings and the data provides the proper notifications, then, when the data changes its value, the elements bound to the data reflect changes automatically.
 Data binding can also mean that if an outer representation of the data in an element changes, then the underlying data can be automatically updated to reflect the change.
 For example, if the user edits the value in a <xref:System.Windows.Controls.TextBox> element, the underlying data value is automatically updated to reflect that change.

  A typical use of data binding is to place server or local configuration data into forms or other [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] controls.
 In [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)], this concept is expanded to include the binding of a broad range of properties to a variety of data sources.
 In [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)], dependency properties of elements can be bound to [!INCLUDE[TLA2#tla_clr](../../../../includes/tla2sharptla-clr-md.md)] objects (including [!INCLUDE[TLA#tla_adonet](../../../../includes/tlasharptla-adonet-md.md)] objects or objects associated with Web Services and Web properties) and [!INCLUDE[TLA2#tla_xml](../../../../includes/tla2sharptla-xml-md.md)] data.

- For an example of data binding, take a look at the following application [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] from the [Data Binding Demo](http://go.microsoft.com/fwlink/?LinkID=163703):
+ For an example of data binding, look at the following application [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] from the [Data Binding Demo](http://go.microsoft.com/fwlink/?LinkID=163703):

  ![Data binding sample screen shot](../../../../docs/framework/wpf/data/media/databinding-databindingdemo.png "DataBinding_DataBindingDemo")

- The above is the [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] of an application that displays a list of auction items.
+ The preceding is the [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] of an application that displays a list of auction items.
 The application demonstrates the following features of data binding:

 -   The content of the <xref:System.Windows.Controls.ListBox> is bound to a collection of *AuctionItem* objects.
 An *AuctionItem* object has properties such as *Description*, *StartPrice*, *StartDate*, *Category*, *SpecialFeatures*, etc.

 -   The data (*AuctionItem* objects) displayed in the <xref:System.Windows.Controls.ListBox> is templated so that the description and the current price are shown for each item.
 This is done using a <xref:System.Windows.DataTemplate>.
 In addition, the appearance of each item depends on the *SpecialFeatures* value of the *AuctionItem* being displayed.
 If the *SpecialFeatures* value of the *AuctionItem* is *Color*, the item has a blue border.
 If the value is *Highlight*, the item has an orange border and a star.
 The [Data Templating](#data_templating) section provides information about data templating.

 -   The user can group, filter, or sort the data using the <xref:System.Windows.Controls.CheckBox>es provided.
 In the image above, the "Group by category" and "Sort by category and date" <xref:System.Windows.Controls.CheckBox>es are selected.
-You may have noticed that the data is grouped based on the category of the product, and the category name is in alphabetical order.
-It is difficult to notice from the image but the items are also sorted by the start date within each category.
+You may have noticed that the data is grouped based on the category of the product and the category name is in alphabetical order.
+It is difficult to see from the image but the items are also sorted by the start date within each category.
 This is done using a *collection view*.
 The [Binding to Collections](#binding_to_collections) section discusses collection views.

 -   When the user selects an item, the <xref:System.Windows.Controls.ContentControl> displays the details of the selected item.
 This is called the *Master-Detail scenario*.
 The [Master-Detail Scenario](#master_detail_scenario) section provides information about this type of binding scenario.

 -   The type of the *StartDate* property is <xref:System.DateTime>, which returns a date that includes the time to the millisecond.
 In this application, a custom converter has been used so that a shorter date string is displayed.
 The [Data Conversion](#data_conversion) section provides information about converters.

- When the user clicks the *Add Product* button, the following form comes up:
+When the user clicks the *Add Product* button, the following form is shown:

  ![Add Product Listing page](../../../../docs/framework/wpf/data/media/databinding-demo-addproductlisting.png "DataBinding_Demo_AddProductListing")

  The user can edit the fields in the form, preview the product listing using the short preview and the more detailed preview panes, and then click *submit* to add the new product listing.
 Any existing grouping, filtering and sorting functionalities will apply to the new entry.
-In this particular case, the item entered in the above image will be displayed as the second item within the *Computer* category.
+In this particular case, the item entered in the preceding image will be displayed as the second item within the *Computer* category.

  Not shown in this image is the validation logic provided in the *Start Date* <xref:System.Windows.Controls.TextBox>.
 If the user enters an invalid date (invalid formatting or a past date), the user will be notified with a <xref:System.Windows.Controls.ToolTip> and a red exclamation point next to the <xref:System.Windows.Controls.TextBox>.
 The [Data Validation](#data_validation) section discusses how to create validation logic.

- Before going into the different features of data binding outlined above, we will first discuss in the next section the fundamental concepts that are critical to understanding [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] data binding.
+ Before going into the various features of data binding outlined above, we will first discuss in the next section the fundamental concepts critical to understanding [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] data binding.

 ## Basic Data Binding Concepts